 In the territories’ era, wrestlers operated more like independent contractors, but the WWF/WWE absorbed that concept when it became a national company and no longer just regional.

 In 2008 Raven, Chris Kanyon, and Mike Sanders sued WWE, claiming they “cheated them out of health care and other benefits.”
 They also insisted that the “independent contractor” designation was a facade because WWE had “virtually complete dominion and control over its wrestlers.”
 A federal judge threw out the case supposedly because the statute of limitations had expired.

 The Wrestler director Darren Aronofsky spoke at length about pro wrestling’s labor issues in David Shoemaker’s book, The Squared Circle: Life, Death, and Professional Wrestling.

 “The problem starts with that they’re not organized, and they’re not unionized,” he said.
 “There’s no reason why these guys are not in SAG.
 They’re as much screen actors as stuntmen, if not more.
 They’re in front of a camera performing and doing stunts, and they should have that protection.
 Or for the ones not on TV, the ring is a theater.
 So they’re not just screen actors; they’re theater actors.
 They’re performers.
 They should have health insurance, and they should be protected.

 When John Cena appeared on Larry King Live in 2007, King asked if he thought there needed to be a wrestling union.
-Unsurprisingly, Cena, who was already one of the wealthiest wrestlers on the planet, answered, “I believe professional wrestlers, WWE-specific and across, they all know what they’re getting into.
+Unsurprisingly, Cena, already one of the wealthiest wrestlers on the planet, answered, “I believe professional wrestlers, WWE-specific and across, they all know what they’re getting into.
 Nobody is forcing them to get into the ring.
 It’s a job that they all want to do.”

 Hope For The Future (Or Not?)

 We must not forget that even though WWE calls it sports entertainment, the essence of professional wrestling has changed very little.